Co-ParentingFebruary 2, 2025 · 8 min read

 What Actually Helps Your Position

 Third-party validators.
-Teachers, coaches, and pediatricians who can speak to the children's experience in each home — and to your involvement and reasonableness — carry significant weight.
+Teachers, coaches, doctors who can speak to your involvement and the children's experience in each home.

 The Long View

-High-conflict custody proceedings can span years.
-The record you're building right now — in your communications, your compliance, your parenting — is cumulative.
-A judge evaluating a modification request in two years will see the whole trajectory.
+High-conflict cases can run for years.
+The record you're building now is cumulative.
+A judge on a modification in two years sees the whole arc.

 This post is educational, not legal advice.
 Consult a family law attorney in your jurisdiction for guidance specific to your situation.